Texas Chainsaw 3D: Production

-In January 2007, Platinum Dunes executives Bradley Fuller and Andrew Form stated that the company would not be producing the third film in the Texas Chainsaw Massacre reboot franchise.
+Following the release of The Texas Chainsaw Massacre: The Beginning in October 2006, Platinum Dunes executives Bradley Fuller and Andrew Form stated in January 2007 that the company would not be producing the third film in the Texas Chainsaw Massacre reboot franchise.
 In October 2009, it was announced that Twisted Pictures and Lionsgate Films were attempting to purchase the rights to the franchise from New Line Cinema, with Twisted Pictures producing and Lionsgate distributing.
 According to Variety writer Michael Fleming, the plan was to create a contemporary film in 3-D, with Stephen Susco writing the script.
 The contract, with rights-holders Bob Kuhn and Kim Henkel, would be for multiple films.
 A trilogy of films were planned with Susco writing and James Wan directing the first installment and Hooper helming the second.

 In May 2011, Lionsgate announced that it would be partnering with Nu Image to produce the new Texas Chainsaw Massacre, and that John Luessenhop would direct the film.
 Mazzocone would act as producer, with production having been set to begin in June 2011.
 Mazzocone also stated that the story would pick up where Tobe Hooper's original film ends.
 Adam Marcus and Debra Sullivan were brought in to write the script; Kirsten Elms and Luessenhop worked on rewrites and script polishing.

-Gunnar Hansen, who portrayed Leatherface in the 1974 original film, was cast in a different role as Boss Sawyer.
+Gunnar Hansen, who portrayed Leatherface in the 1974 original film, was cast as Boss Sawyer.
 Similarly, Marilyn Burns portrayed Sally Hardesty in the original film but was cast as a nurse in Texas Chainsaw 3D.
+John Dugan appears as Grandfather Sawyer, like in the original.

 Under the working title Leatherface 3D, principal photography took place in Shreveport, Louisiana between June and August 2011.
 The film was shot with a production budget of $20 million and on a 28 day schedule.
 Markus unexpectedly had to take over the second unit as stereographer.
 Production switched to a 24-hour shooting schedule in order to meet the filming deadline.

 Release

 Texas Chainsaw 3D was originally scheduled to be released theatrically on October 5, 2012 but was delayed to a January 4, 2013 release.

+Home media

-On May 14, 2013, the film was released on DVD and Blu-ray/Blu-ray 3D, which includes an UltraViolet digital copy of the film along with multiple commentaries and featurettes, an alternate opening and the trailer.
+On May 13, 2013, the film was released on DVD and Blu-ray/Blu-ray 3D, which includes an UltraViolet digital copy of the film along with multiple commentaries and featurettes, an alternate opening and the trailer.